shorepine/tulipcc/README.md

 ```
 cd ports/esp32s3
 export ../../esp-idf/export.sh # do this once per terminal window
-idf.py -D MICROPY_BOARD=TULIP4 -p PORT_YOU_FOUND flash
+idf.py -D MICROPY_BOARD=TULIP4 flash
-idf.py -D MICROPY_BOARD=TULIP4 -p PORT_YOU_FOUND monitor # shows debug
+idf.py -D MICROPY_BOARD=TULIP4 monitor # shows stderr, use control-] to quit

+# If you make changes to the underlying python libraries on micropython, you want to fully clean the build
+idf.py -D MICROPY_BOARD=TULIP4 fullclean
+idf.py -D MICROPY_BOARD=TULIP4 flash
 ```

 Some development guidelines if you'd like to help contribute!

  * Be nice and helpful!
  * We're currently a hard fork of ESP-IDF and Micropython; we aim to have no external libraries.
 Keep everything needed to build for both Tulip Desktop and CC in this repository when possible.
-We can merge new features of libraries manually.
+While we work on early versions of Tulip, we can merge new features of libraries manually.
 No git submodules.
-Yes, there are many downsides to this approach but keeping the hardware & software in sync is much easier this way, especially with fast moving projects like ESP-IDF.
  * Any change or feature must be equivalent across Tulip Desktop and Tulip CC.
 There are of course limited exceptions to this rule, but please test on hardware before proposing a new feature / change.